 "Nelson Mandela was passionate about education as the path forward to a better world," said CMHR president and CEO John Young.
 "Yet many young people have never heard of apartheid, while others are unfamiliar with the movement behind Mandela that spread to Canada and around the world.
 Our new travelling exhibition shares this important piece of global human rights history, so its lessons can reverberate with a new generation."

-The new exhibition was developed by the CMHR in collaboration with the Apartheid Museum in Johannesburg, South Africa, whose founder and director, Christopher Till, has travelled to Winnipeg for the opening and will speak at a free, public event tonight at the CMHR.
+The new exhibition was developed by the CMHR in collaboration with the Apartheid Museum - will open in a new tab in Johannesburg, South Africa, whose founder and director, Christopher Till, has travelled to Winnipeg for the opening and will speak at a free, public event tonight at the CMHR.

 "Nelson Mandela's legacy and dedication to the achievement of freedom for the oppressed South African peoples has resonance for the world," said Till.
 "His life is an example for the ongoing struggle against abuses of human rights that prevail in many parts of the world.
 This new exhibition not only provides insight into the man who dedicated his life to this cause, but can serve as a rallying cry."

 Also speaking at tonight's event is Dr. Dolana Mogadime, an associate professor at Brock University in Ontario, whose mother's story as a South African-Canadian anti-apartheid activist is presented in the exhibition via excerpts from a video-recorded oral history interview.
 Mogadime's great-grandfather was South African political leader Henry Selby Msimang, a founding member of the South African Native National Congress, which became the African National Congress.